At a Glance

 1. Debt consolidation loans

-Personal loans can be a great option for medical debt consolidation if you find a lender with a low interest rate.
+Debt consolidation loans can be a great option to consolidate medical debt if you find a lender with a low interest rate.

 And if you get a great interest rate, the monthly payment can be manageable over the life of the loan.
 But be cautious about hidden fees like loan origination fees, and make sure you’re in agreement with the repayment terms before you sign.